hammadmajid/astrobul/README.md

 For the live preview, simply click [here](https://preview.astrobul.hammadmajid.com).
 And for the design prototype, click [here](https://www.figma.com/community/file/1197507698947430863).
 I hope that these links will give you a better idea of the code and design, and that you find them both useful and informative.

+## 📃 Documentation

+You can read the documentation [here](https://docs.hammadmajid.com/astrobul).
+If you have any question/comment you can contact [hm.hammadmajid@gmail.com](mailto:hm.hammadmajid@gmail.com)

 ## 🎉 Features

 Astrobul comes with these incredible features out of the box: